 By law, organization expenditures are made by legislative caucus, legislative leadership, or party committees to benefit candidates or their committees.
 Under existing law, organization expenditures may be made to prepare, display, or distribute a party candidate listing.
-The bill specifies that this includes (1) electronically sharing, posting, or forwarding content created by a candidate committee or another committee on behalf of a candidate; (2) using personal email lists or existing e-mail accounts used for these activities; and (3) other de minimus activities that may or may not be related to fundraising.
+The bill specifies that this includes (1) electronically sharing, posting, or forwarding content created by a candidate committee or a party, legislative caucus, or legislative leadership committee on behalf of a candidate; (2) using personal email lists or existing email accounts used for these activities; and (3) other de minimus activities that may or may not be related to fundraising.